-This monument is a triptych (three panels) which includes a central inscription flanked by the emblems of the US Army, US Navy, US Marine Corps, and US Air Force.
-(There is no emblem for the US Coast Guard, but in wartime, it is part of the US Navy).
-The walls are stucco, which echo the historic building that sits slightly beyond it.
+This monument is a triptych (three panels) that includes a central inscription flanked by the emblems of the U.S. Army, U.S. Navy, U.S. Marine Corps, and U.S. Air Force.
+(There is no emblem for the U.S. Coast Guard, but in wartime, it is part of the U.S. Navy).
+The walls are stucco, which echoes the historic building slightly beyond it.

 Near the location of the original World War II honor roll, this monument was one of the last replacements erected, and is very simple: a simple granite rectangle on a rusticated base.
 It is inscribed simply "In Honor of all Eighth Ward Residents Who Served That Our Country May Forever Remain Free."
 It was dedicated on November 11, 1978.

 Perhaps the most evocative, and unique (in at least Upstate New York), is this monument on the south side of Veterans' Field.
 It was originally conceived as a rather typical veteran memorial, with service emblems and a photoengraved stone with servicemen in contemporary uniforms (this stone was eventually sold by the manufacturer to the Town of Florida Veterans' Park, complete with quotes selected by the Amsterdam Veterans Commission).

 Then, the City Historian suggested to the Amsterdam Veterans Commission to think smaller and more focused: to concentrate on what is the fundamental act that unites all veterans and separates them from civilians, and what is it that veterans would want to say to civilians to better understand them.
 The desire was for a monument to make people stop and think, not just look.